La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 English misses out the second event and says _Sally hit Joey because he pulled her hair._ However, this is not only vague but, some would say, psychologically dangerous.
 People do not generally react to stimuli automatically, but as a result of motivation, and confusing complex responses with simple physical causation may lead us to believe that we have no control over our emotions or even our actions.
 Thus, it is often useful to say not just physical reactions (**ri'a**) but emphasize responses which have a cognitive/emotional element (**mu'i**).

-> **le ctuca pu posydu'a le jemna la .ben. ki'u le nu by. pu zabna gunka**
+> **le ctuca pu plicru la .ben. le jemna ki'u le nu by. pu zabna gunka**
-> _The teacher gave the gem as a present to Ben because he worked nice._
+> _The teacher gave to Ben the gem as a present because he worked nice._

 le ctuca
 : the teacher